The Dayton Family

 The Dayton Family is an American hip hop group from Flint, Michigan, composed of Ira "Bootleg" Dorsey, Raheen "Shoestring" Peterson and Matt "Backstabba" Hinkle.
 Its name derives from Dayton Street, one of Flint's most crime-ridden streets.

 Musical career

-Early history (1993–2005)
+1993–2005: Early history

 In 1993, Ira Dorsey and Raheen Peterson met through their younger brothers.
 The two began writing together, under the names Bootleg and Shoestring, and created their first song, "Dope Dayton Ave".
 Rapper Matt Hinkle soon joined the duo under the name Backstabba.
 The group began working with local producer Steve Pitts and formed The Dayton Family, named after Dayton Avenue, one of the most crime-ridden streets in their hometown of Flint, Michigan.
 In between studio sessions, they performed at local clubs and quickly gain notoriety within Flint.